Riello Whitepaper: Advantages of a Transformer-based UPS System – Power Continuity

-Both transformerless and transformer based UPS are designed to protect their loads from power quality problems.
-A Transformer based UPS, like the master HP provides a higher degree of power protection and especially when installed in one of the configurations described in sections 1, 2 and 4.
+Both transformerless and transformer based UPS protect their loads from power quality problems.
+A Transformer based UPS, like the master HP provides a higher degree of power protection.
+Especially when installed in one of the configurations described in sections 1, 2 and 4.
 This is predominantly due to the Galvanic isolation of the Isolation transformer described above.
-Which is more suited to tackling mains borne disturbances on the supply phases and provides for a more robust design.
+Which is more suited to tackling mains borne disturbances on the supply phases, a more robust design.

-This is the case even when the loads are installed with the type of back feed protection that can disrupt transformerless UPS system operation and force them into bypass.
-This requires the transformer-based UPS to be sized correctly to cope with the power demands and waveforms.
+This is the case even when the loads are installed with the type of back feed protection.
+This can disrupt transformerless UPS system operation and force them into bypass.
+(Note: The transformer-based UPS must be sized correctly to cope with the power demands and waveforms.)